microsoft/promptflow/examples/flows/chat/chat-with-pdf/README.md

 # Tutorial: Chat with PDF

+In this tutorial, we will create a simple flow that mimic the functionality of retrieval of relevant information from the PDF to generate an answer with GPT.

 ## Overview
 Retrieval Augmented Generation (or RAG) becomes a common pattern to build intelligent application with Large Language Models (or LLMs) since it can infuse external knowledge into the model, which is not trained with those up-to-date or proprietary information.
 The screenshot below shows how new Bing in Edge sidebar can answer questions based on the page content on the left - in this case is a PDF file.
 ![edge-chat-pdf](assets/edge-chat-pdf.png)